KasunUdayanga/TechHaven_E-Commerce/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to replace the placeholder paths with actual paths to the images you have.
-This README should provide a comprehensive guide for users and developers interacting with your TechHaven e-commerce platform.